-177. The Defendants City, Tulsa County, Chamber, Sheriff, and National Guard participated in the Massacre that destroyed the Greenwood neighborhood and community and/or in the discriminatory schemes to thwart the complete rebuilding of Greenwood.
-Defendants have and still actively participate in schemes to prevent Greenwood's full reconstruction and harm North Tulsa's residential and business communities.
-Yet, Defendants are now appropriating the trauma and terror suffered by the survivors and descendants of the Tulsa Massacre for their economic benefit at Plaintiffs' expense.
+132. Defendants City, Tulsa County, and Chamber participated in the Massacre that destroyed the Greenwood neighborhood.
+Yet, these Defendants are now appropriating the trauma and terror suffered by the survivors of the Tulsa Massacre for their economic benefit at Plaintiffs' expense.

-178. Defendants are using a well-orchestrated, multi-faceted marketing campaign designed to influence wealthy donors and business interests to give them money and distract the public from the fact Defendants refuse to accept responsibility for the Massacre, compensate Massacre victims, or abate the public nuisance the Massacre created.
-In fact, Defendants' stated goal is to push the false narrative that the Black victims of the Tulsa Massacre and its continued harm have "triumphed" over the nuisance that the Defendants created.
+133. Defendants are using a well-orchestrated, multi-faceted marketing campaign designed to influence wealthy donors and business interests to give them money and distract the public from the fact Defendants refuse to accept responsibility for the Massacre, compensate Massacre victims, or abate the public nuisance the Massacre created.
+In fact, Defendants' stated goal is to push the false narrative that the Black victims of the Tulsa Massacre and its continued harm have "triumphed" over the nuisance created by Defendants.